 It didn’t happen during anatomy when we cut into cadavers every day.
 It didn’t even bother me to watch brain surgery on a little boy, so I figured I was safe.

 I used to get really squeamish watching videos of surgery or even just watching doctor TV show.
 Since starting medschool I’ve told people it is totally different now.
 Once you know the physiology, pathology, and purpose of what you’re doing, it just becomes clinical.
 There is a problem to solve or a task at hand, and that is the focus.
 It’s not at all “gross” – its actually fascinating.

 Getting Queasy For The First Time

-But Tuesday, for the first time, I got queasy in med school.
+But the other day, for the first time, I got queasy in med school.
 It caught me totally off guard.
 I had excitedly gowned up for my first vaginal delivery, expecting to be completely in awe and eager to get in on the action.
 Instead, as I stood there watching the resident feel for the head and the nurse coaching the patient through pushes, I started to get hot.